arturfrimu/best-practices/README.md

 #### Dependency Inversion

+High-level modules should not depend on low-level modules; both should depend on abstractions.
+Additionally, abstractions should not depend on details; details should depend on abstractions.

 # Facts

 #### Boxed values are a wrapper around primitive types and are stored on the heap.